All Episodes

 Look, I'm not saying it's going to be easy in a runoff.

-I think Republicans got into this really late Warnick anticipating any battle or any fight on this thing, but we'll see what happens.
+I think Republicans got into this really late warnick anticipating any battle or any fight on this thing, but we'll see what happens.

-You know, I know that uh Tax Day has come and gone, and we've got the latest numbers in from 2014.
+You know, I know that Tax Day has come and gone, and we've got the latest numbers in from 2014.

 This is something you need to pay attention to.